 Texas Landscaping Ideas For Front Yards

-Your landscaping options are almost limitless, depending on the architecture of your home, your personal tastes and the environment of your yard (including how much sun and shade you have and your drainage), as well as your landscaping goals.
+Your landscaping options are almost limitless, depending on the architecture of your home, your tastes and the environment of your yard (including how much sun and shade you have and your drainage), and your landscaping goals.
 We’ve included a couple of our favorite plants below to give you an idea of where to start.
 Landscape lighting can also highlight your landscaping and illuminate parts of your house at night.

 A good mixture of short and tall shrubs can add depth to your front yard.
 Adding color and height will keep things interesting.